 Unlocking various services with CyberGhost

-Numerous services can be unlocked by this VPN provider and all you have to do is simply select a server and connect to it.
-Depending on the country you chose, some services might suddenly become available for you or the other way around if you choose a location that’s subjected to censorship.
+This VPN provider can unlock numerous services, and all you have to do is simply select a server and connect to it.
+Depending on the country you chose, some services might suddenly become available for you, or the other way around if you choose a location subjected to censorship.

-You’ll notice that each server is, in fact, a location and under the location name you’ll see an “Optimized for x” description, where “x” can be a streaming service, including but not limited to Netflix, Hulu, YouTube, Crunchyroll, ZDF, Globo, YouTube Red, BBC Two, Fox Sport, Canal +, Comedy Central, Channel 4, NBC, Pandora, CBS, Spotify, Telegram, RTL, MTV, Amazon Prime, BBC One, SkyGo, ORF, and Player.pl.
+You’ll notice that each server is, in fact, a location.
+Under the location name, you’ll see an “Optimized for x” description, where “x” can be a streaming service, including but not limited to: Netflix, Hulu, YouTube, Crunchyroll, ZDF, Globo, YouTube Red, BBC Two, Fox Sport, Canal +, Comedy Central, Channel 4, NBC, Pandora, CBS, Spotify, Telegram, RTL, MTV, Amazon Prime, BBC One, SkyGo, ORF, and Player.pl.

 The Privacy Hub

 Recently, the team behind this project has released an extensive collection of security-related articles, a knowledge base if you want, called the CyberGhost Privacy Hub.

 It’s more of an attempt to educate VPN users, rookies and professionals alike, but also let them keep in touch with the latest developments in cybersecurity and remain up to date with the most recent changes in the product they’re using (i.e., CyberGhost).

 The categories that can be browsed include “Privacy & Security,” “Access Web Content,” “VPN & Freedom,” and “Product Updates.”
 You can subscribe to their newsletter from the same page.